D-Med-Reda/Colorimetrique-Descriptor-HSV-Space/README.md

 # Programming language / Library
-Implementation of the latter in traditional C ++ programming language through the OpenCV library, reference in image processing);
+Implementation of the latter in traditional C ++ programming language through the OpenCV library, reference in image processing.

 # How to use